yugabyte/yugabyte-db/docs/content/preview/faq/yugabyte-platform.md

 ## What is YugabyteDB Anywhere?

-YugabyteDB Anywhere (previously known as YugaWare) is a private database-as-a-service, used to create and manage YugabyteDB universes and clusters.
+YugabyteDB Anywhere (previously known as Yugabyte Platform and Yugaware) is a private database-as-a-service, used to create and manage YugabyteDB universes and clusters.
 YugabyteDB Anywhere can be used to deploy YugabyteDB in any public or private cloud.

 You deploy and manage your YugabyteDB universes using the YugabyteDB Anywhere UI.